Resistant Starch Foods

 Promotes healthy digestion

-Resistant starch acts as a prebiotic, nourishing the beneficial bacteria in our gut.
-This helps improve overall digestive health and regularity.
+Resistant starch acts as a prebiotic, feeding the beneficial bacteria in your gut.
+This improves overall digestive health, regularity and the diversity of your gut microbiome.

 Supports weight management

-Resistant starch has a lower calorie content compared to regular starch, making it a great option for those looking to manage their weight.
-It also helps increase feelings of fullness, reducing the likelihood of overeating.
+Resistant starch has a lower calorie content than regular starch and significantly increases feelings of fullness, reducing the likelihood of overeating and unnecessary snacking.

 Boosts nutrient absorption

-Resistant starch helps increase the absorption of certain nutrients, such as calcium and magnesium, in the body.
-This ensures that we get the maximum benefit from the foods we consume.
+Resistant starch helps increase the absorption of certain minerals, particularly calcium and magnesium, ensuring you get more benefit from the foods you eat.

 Legumes